Test your case with a judge before you go to court or your conference.

 My judicial experience has led me to observe that more than a few lawyers could have improved their clients' chances for success by focusing their presentations better.
 A judge primarily wants to hear the points critical to the ultimate decision stated accurately and succinctly.

-Find out how to get the Judge’s opinion before you argue your case and get the answers to the following questions:
+Learn what the Judge looks for before you argue your case and get the answers to the following questions:

 Do you have a winning argument?
 Would it be persuasive or convincing to the judge, or even to your adversary?
 Did you fail to include an important point, one that may make or break your case?